Winter is Coming. Do You Know How to Keep Your Plants Cozy?

 The temperatures here in the San Francisco Bay area have finally turned cooler.
 And although generally speaking we do not have to deal much with frost conditions, you might be wondering how to keep your plants cozy this winter.
 If you have selected plants that are zoned for our climate zone there is not much that will need to be done to keep them safe and happy throughout the winter.
+However, if you have tropical plants in your garden you will need to take some proactive steps to keep them warm and cozy.
 But if you’re looking for your shrubs to thrive and not just survive the cold weather, here are 5 simple tips for you!

 My Tips to Keep Your Plants Cozy this Winter